Mostafa-wael/wormy_effect_button/README.md

 ## Additional information

-More information about how to contribute will be availabe soon!
+More information about how to contribute will be available soon!